2014 NASCAR Camping World Truck Series

 Matt Crafton, the 2014 Camping World Truck Series champion.
 Crafton became the first driver in series history to win back-to-back championships.

 Ryan Blaney, shown here in 2015, finished second behind Crafton.

 Bubba Wallace, shown here in 2015, finished third in the championship.

 Ben Kennedy won the Rookie of the Year.

 The No. 51 for Kyle Busch Motorsports won the Owner's championship.
 Also Toyota won the Manufacturers' championship with 18 wins and 1,028 points.

-The 2014 NASCAR Camping World Truck Series was the 20th season of the Camping World Truck Series, the third highest stock car racing series sanctioned by NASCAR in North America.
-The season was contested over twenty-two races, beginning with the NextEra Energy Resources 250 at Daytona International Speedway and ending with the Ford EcoBoost 200 at Homestead-Miami Speedway.
+The 2014 NASCAR Camping World Truck Series was the 20th season of the Camping World Truck Series, the pickup truck racing series sanctioned by NASCAR in North America.
+The season was contested over twenty-two races, beginning with the NextEra Energy Resources 250 at Daytona International Speedway and ending with the Ford EcoBoost 200 at Homestead–Miami Speedway.
 Toyota entered as the reigning Manufacturers' Champion, while Matt Crafton entered as the defending Drivers' Champion, and ended the season with his second consecutive title.